-In addition to the RAC, tenant improvement projects are required to comply with the Tenant Improvement Design and Construction Process Manual, Tenant Improvement Construction General Requirements, and the Construction Safety Manual, along with Port standards, guidelines, rules, and regulations.
+In addition to the RAC, tenant improvement projects are required to comply with the requirements of Tenant's lease, Tenant Improvement Design and Construction Process Manual, Tenant Improvement Construction General Requirements, and the Construction Safety Manual, along with Port standards, guidelines, rules, and regulations.
 The Tenant Improvement Construction General Requirements provide Port specifications that have been tailored for tenant improvement projects and are to be included in the tenant's construction documents.
-The RAC does not add to, alter, or delete any portion or portions of existing or future leases.
-If there is a conflict between a lease and this document, then the terms of the lease shall govern.
+The RAC adds construction, design, and construction-related and design-related requirements for construction projects that are otherwise authorized or allowed by leases or other written agreements between the Port and tenant.
+The RAC does not alter or delete any portion or portions of existing or future leases.
+If there is a conflict between a lease and this document, then the terms of the lease shall govern; provided however, that if a tenant believes there is a conflict or potential conflict between the RAC and tenant's lease, tenant must notify the Port of such conflict or potential conflict before the tenant takes any action in reliance on such conflict or potential conflict.
+Tenant's failure to do so shall constitute a waiver by the tenant of any legal right to rely on such conflict or potential conflict.